guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ##### The Data Editing Module

-The editing/replacing module for fetched related data, which is also a coded system.
+The editing/replacing/adding coded system for fetched related data.
+ChatGPT interacts with this system, using the knowledge from human.

 ### Conclusion